grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Loading the Gnat)

 Hemi got Herschel off with a note to Shakes attached to the bird's leg containing instructions to return to the _Prospect_ submerged and running slowly on battery power.
-It was going to take a while for Herschel to find Shakes, and then a while longer for Shakes to motor slowly back.
+It was going to take a while for Herschel to find Shakes, and then a while longer for Shakes to motor quietly back.
 Hemi figured he had a couple of hours at least to gather the things he needed.

 The magnetic warheads were in the crates he had left in the cargo hold.
-He selected a half dozen of the ones that were the least coated with dust and rust, and hauled them to a work table in the engine room.
+He selected a half dozen of the ones that were least coated with rust and hauled them to a work table in the engine room.
 Each weighed about 25 kilograms and consisted of a cylinder containing high explosives that was about 300 millimeters in diameter.
-Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with the magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
+Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with a magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
 The magnet was intended to be a trigger, not an attaching component.

-The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device would enable any idiot seaman to understand how it worked, and thus handle it safely.
+The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device would enable any idiotic naval deckhand to understand how it worked, and thus handle it safely.
 Details were printed right on the side of the explosives cylinder.

 It was from this block of text that Hemi learned the particular mix of high explosives the cylinder contained was held very stable by a cake of exoskeletons from extinct microscopic sea creatures.
 It could not be exploded without providing power to the detonation switch and closing the arming circuit.
 At the same time, the explosive did not seem so finicky that it would not go off in the close presence of another high explosive.
 A fortunate thing, because Hemi estimated he needed to chain at least two of these devices for detonation if he wanted to blow a hole through the pressure hull of a military submarine.

-He used large steel straps to join two of the cylinders together orienting them so the magnetic trigger plates faced out on both ends.
+He used large steel straps to join two of the cylinders together, orienting them so the magnetic trigger plates faced outwards on both ends.
 He tracked down some batteries and wired them in as the power supplies for the triggers.
-From a forgotten storage compartment for parts in the engine room he found a pile of old mechanical timed switches that could be wound up and then set before they closed the circuit.
+From a forgotten storage compartment for parts in the engine room he found a pile of old mechanical timed switches that could be wound up and the timer set for when they would close the circuit.
 He wired these into the arming circuit on each warhead.

 He made three more units like this.
 With two magnetic warhead strapped together, each weighed more than 50 kilograms.
 Then he plundered the many storage compartments throughout the boat looking for the rest of the parts he needed: some old boat bumpers, heavy line, air hoses and chucks, and his slide rule and clipboard.
 He wished he had some small clamps, but those were not to be found anywhere.
 He would have to make do with screw-tightened steel clips.
 So a screwdriver went on his list of things to find too.

 He had most of the parts he needed gathered together when he heard the bump of the _Gnat_ attaching to the bottom of the _Prospect_.
 By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Owen to help him move all the parts he had gathered down to the _Prospect's_ battery compartment near the hatch that opened down to the _Gnat_.

-As Owen opened the hatch to see Shakes' greasy-haired visage grinning up at them Percy's voice came back on the _Prospect's_ PA.
+As Owen opened the hatch to see Shakes' greasy-haired visage grinning up at them, Percy's voice came back on the _Prospect's_ PA.
 "Hemi, Bastian is telling me that he is tracking the sub with the ram closing on us.
 He thinks they picked up the _Gnat_ and followed Shakes in."

 Still down in the _Gnat's_ control seat, Shakes could hear the PA message.
-"Hemi, there's no way man --- I was ultra fucking slow and quiet on my approach.
-I could have passed through a sleeping baby's bedroom without fucking waking it."
+"Tell Percy there's no fuckin' way man --- I was ultra fucking slow and quiet on my approach.
+I could have passed through a sleeping baby's bedroom without fuckin' waking it."

 "They were pinging constantly."
 Hemi replied, leaning over the hatch down to the _Gnat_ to accept the small package of feathers, feet, and beak that Shakes was holding up to him.
 "They may have simply caught you in motion and followed the only moving object in the water.
 It cannot be helped now.
 Here Owen, stow Herschel somewhere safe, and then help me get these parts down to the _Gnat_."